kimjoar/writings/understanding-backbone.md

 ```

 With this little bit of functionality we can let the `success` callback
 trigger an event instead of calling methods.
-We can also set up in the
+We can also declare in the
-constructor which methods we want called when the success event is
+constructor which methods we want to call when the event is triggered:
-triggered:

 ```diff
 +var events = _.clone(Backbone.Events);